The Three-Legged Stool of Retirement Planning

 This metaphor is often attributed to Franklin D. Roosevelt, who created the Social Security program.
-However he did not, according to the Social Security Administration, actually use the term.
+However, he did not actually use the term.
 The origin may have been a man named Reinhard A. Hohaus, an actuary working for Met Life Insurance.
 During a 1949 speech on Social Security, he talked about a stool with three legs: Social Security, private insurance, and group insurance.

-For many of us, the three-legged stool no longer exists, or it at least looks a bit different.
-Pensions and group insurance plans once offered by employers are quickly becoming scarce.
+For many workers in the United States, the three-legged stool no longer exists in its original form.
+Pensions and group insurance plans once offered by employers are rare in the twenty-first-century workplace.

 Pensions Being Replaced by 401(k) Plans

 Instead of offering a defined benefits plan, such as a pension, many employers now offer a defined contribution plan such as a 401(k).
 Since employees make contributions to these plans through their paychecks, a 401(k) is a form of personal savings rather than an employer pension.

 Some employers do contribute to their workers' retirement by offering an incentive match of up to 6% of what workers save, and the number of employers offering a match seems to be increasing.

 In 2006, around 76% of employers offered 401(k) matching.
 That number dropped to 67% in 2009 after the financial crisis but was back up to 73% by the start of 2012.